Professor, Department of Near and Middle Eastern Civilizations, University of Toronto

 Stanley specializes in the study of ancient ceramic technologies of the Bronze and Iron Age in the southern Levant through the use of macroscopic, petrographic and chemical analysis.
 His research interests focus on the ceramic industry of Central Jordan during the Early Bronze Age.

-Professor, Department of Anthropology, University of Toronto
+Department of Anthropology, University of Central Florida

 Professor, Department of Computer Science, University of Toronto

 Eugene co-directs the Dynamic Graphics Project, or DGP, at the University of Toronto.
 His research interests include most aspects of realistic computer graphics, including computer animation, modeling natural phenomena, and illumination, as well as strong interests in internet based imaging, image repositories, software systems and parallel algorithms.